Sums of two squares and the tau-function: Ramanujan's trail: Second Interlude: Ramanujan's tau-function

 Conjecture \ref{fabulousproperties}(c), however, resisted proof attempts by the best minds for a long time.
 For primes $p$, it states that in the factorization

 we have $|\alpha(p)|=|\beta(p)|=p^{11/2}$, and hence

-Ramanujan himself showed that $\tau(n)=O(n^7)$ (we note that $d(n)=O(n^{\epsilon})$ for any $\epsilon>0$).
-After a lot of intermediary work by many mathematicians.
-In 1971, P.~Deligne \cite{DelShi} interpreted the numbers $\tau(p)$ as eigenvalues of the Frobenius automorphism on the cohomology of an appropriate 11-dimensional variety (generalization of the Eichler-Shimura isomorphism) to reduce the Ramanujan conjecture to the Weil conjectures for smooth projective varieties over finite fields, which he proved in 1974 \cite{Deligne} (see N.M.~Katz \cite{Katz} and E.~Kowalski \cite{Kowalski} for introductory accounts).
+Ramanujan himself showed that $\tau(n)=O(n^7)$ (we note that $d(n)=O(n^{\epsilon})$ for any $\epsilon>0$), \pieter{later authors, cf.\,R.~Rankin \cite[\S 3]{rankintau}, used analytic number theory to improve on this, but did not come very close either in proving Conjecture \ref{fabulousproperties}(c).} In 1971, P.~Deligne \cite{DelShi} interpreted the numbers $\tau(p)$ as eigenvalues of the Frobenius automorphism on the cohomology of an appropriate 11-dimensional variety (generalization of the Eichler-Shimura isomorphism) to reduce the Ramanujan conjecture to the Weil conjectures for smooth projective varieties over finite fields, which he proved in 1974 \cite{Deligne} (see N.M.~Katz \cite{Katz} and E.~Kowalski \cite{Kowalski} for introductory accounts).
 This proof is one of the most important and highly regarded proofs in all of 20th century algebraic geometry.

-Conjecture \ref{fabulousproperties}(c) can be extended (in a suitable manner depending on the weight) to all so-called normalised Hecke eigencuspforms.
+Conjecture \ref{fabulousproperties}(c) can be extended (in a suitable manner depending on the weight) to all so-called normalized Hecke eigencuspforms.
 R.P.~Langlands \cite{Langlands} reinterpreted the Hecke eigenforms in terms of automorphic representations for $GL_2$ over the rationals, so that both have the same associated $L$-functions.
 As such, the cusp forms correspond to cuspidal representations.
 The Ramanujan conjecture, in its general form, asserts that a generic cuspidal automorphic irreducible unitary representation of a reductive group over a global field should be locally tempered everywhere.
 It is largely unsettled, and research on it is part of the Langlands Program, a very active modern research area (see, S.~Gelbart \cite{Gelbart} for an introduction).
 For more on the mathematical road from Conjecture \ref{fabulousproperties} to the Langlands Program, see the survey by W.-C.W.~Li \cite{winnie} or the book by the Murty brothers \cite{MM}.
-The three excellent survey articles highlighting different aspects of the tau-function \cite{MurtyRR,rankintau,S-D} in the proceedings of the 1987 ``Ramanujan Revisited" conference, focus more on the properties of the tau-function per se.
+The three excellent survey articles highlighting different aspects of the tau-function \cite{MurtyRR,rankintau,S-D} in the proceedings of the 1987 ``Ramanujan Revisited'' conference, focus more on the properties of the tau-function per se.

 It is amazing to see that the properties Ramanujan uncovered and those that he conjectured initially formed an easily overlooked trail, but they are now major mathematical highways!